All You Need To Know About Composting & How To Make Yours

 Therefore, compost is a mixture of different ingredients useful in improving soil fertility.

-Typically, compost is formed from the decomposing plant and food waste, including recycling organic matter.
+Typically, compost is formed from decomposing plant and food waste, including recycling organic matter.

 This decomposition results in a mixture rich in plant nutrients and some beneficial organisms.